Geography is about understanding the world.

 Map skills are also vital and children will look at a variety of maps, globe, atlases, OS maps and Geographical Information Systems (GIS) to enhance their map reading abilities.

 In Year 1, the children have been using the topic of Pirates to help broaden their knowledge of the world.
 They have been looking at countries and continents as well as developing their map skills.
+They have been identify countries and capitals in the UK.
+They are also finding out about the surrounding seas and key characteristics of the countries.

 Year 5 have been focusing on rivers and were lucky enough to visit the River Mersey to do some fieldwork and exploration of the area.
 The children have compared the local river to the Amazon River through looking at the similarities and differences.
 Children have focused on the River Mersey and its significance on trading links within the UK.